 Are you struggling to introduce an anti-corruption programme?
-Organisations that have procurement, fraud and corruption training and awareness at the heart of their ethos not only have a greater opportunity to develop internal capabilities and retain expertise but also have an increased ability to develop an understanding of the risk that the organisation faces and an increased aptitude to respond to these risks.
+Organisations that have procurement risk, fraud, and corruption training and awareness at the heart of their anti-corruption culture not only have a greater opportunity to develop internal capabilities and retain expertise but will also have an increased ability to develop an understanding of the risk that the organisation faces and a better aptitude to respond to these risks.

-The value of education as part of an organisation strategy to protect its revenues from procurement, fraud and corruption risk can never be underestimated, not only in building capability but transforming into an anti-fraud culture.
-One of the challenges is persuading senior management of its value and the positive impact that it can have for and organisation.
+The value of education as part of an organisation's strategy to protect its revenues from procurement fraud and corruption risk can never be underestimated, not only in building capability but transforming into an anti-fraud culture.
+One of the challenges is persuading senior management of its value and the positive impact that it can have on an organisation.

-An organisations ability to measure the impact that education has, in the majority of cases is never considered and yet one of the consequences of an increase in awareness is that in the majority of cases there will be an increase in identification and reporting of risk.
+The ability to measure the impact that education can have, in the majority of cases is never considered, and yet one of the consequences of an increase in awareness is that in many instances there will be a rise in the identification and reporting of risk.
 Introducing training and awareness can:

-enhance an organisations ability to profile its risks.
-If we can more accurately profile risk, then there is a greater opportunity to more effectively use our finite procurement and anti-fraud resources
+enhances an organisation's ability to profile its risks.
+If you can more accurately profile risk, then there is a greater opportunity to more effectively use finite compliance, audit, and anti-corruption or counter procurement fraud resources

 BENEFITS OF EDUCATION

-When we educate organisations around the key procurement risks including fraud and corruption methodologies including people that can influence the procurement process, areas of risk within the procurement lifecycle and how an organisation should investigate and build a risk mitigation model, not only allows an organisation to reflect on their current performance but on many occasions there is a light bulb moment because there is a realisation that fraud is currently ongoing within their organisation or that there are significant gaps in their procurement and anti-fraud compliance regime.
-Such examples and response that we've seen have included:
+When we educate organisations around the key procurement and finance risks including fraud and corruption methodologies highlighting the insider threat that can influence these processes, areas of risk within the procurement lifecycle, and how an organisation should design and build a risk mitigation model, that allows its leadership to reflect on their current performance.
+On many occasions, there can be a light bulb moment because of a realisation that fraud is ongoing within their organisation or that there are significant gaps in their procurement and anti-fraud or corruption compliance regime.
+Such examples and responses that we've seen from training have included:

 The introduction of field compliance teams to monitor the performance of projects in key risk areas.
-Has the supplier completed the work and is it the right quality, quantity, or specification that also includes further monitoring where product failures are identified
+Verifying whether a contractor has completed the work and is it the right quality, quantity, or specification that also includes further monitoring where product failures are identified

-The creation of a data analysis team to scrutinise the organisations own data for known fraud and corruption methodologies and create an organisation risk profile
+The creation of a data analysis team to scrutinise its own data for known fraud and corruption methodologies that helped create an organisation risk profile

 listening to live case examples and methodologies created a realisation that the change in vendor to build a new warehouse could have been improperly influenced